(generic images used for general idea)

 • If you are asking me to convert your distributor from points and condenser to an electronic ignition module please buy a good quality ignition module and ballast resistor if originally fitted.
 Please also 'double check' that your existing ignition coil is compatible.
 Again if you have any doubts then buy a compatible ignition coil from the module supplier (You can always send it back if not required, but if your existing coil is not compatible it may become essential on the day to get your car converted to electronic ignition and running again.)

-On and on the questions go...very soon we're 1hr in, ....2hrs in, .....3hrs in.
-(Hence why BL, Volvo, MG, Ford, Jaguar and all the other makers....used to have dedicated full time 'paid' persons within their parts and service solely to give these explanations and source the right parts for your cars needs.)
+(Hence why BL, Volvo, MG, Ford, Jaguar and all the other makers....used to have dedicated full time 'paid' persons within their parts and service departments solely to give these explanations and source the right parts for your cars needs.)
+Being self employed I don't have the free time available to be that person, and likewise being self employed my time, skills and knowledge is how I earn a living.....which of course means being paid.

 -------------------------------------------------------------------------------------------------------------